 In Sarajevo you pay almost nothing, but get a lot in return.
 It’s one of the most multicultural cities in Europe and the mountains are just a stone’s throw away.
 It’s turbulent history is another reason that makes Sarajevo an interesting visit that will teach you a lot of less known facts about European history.

 Sarajevo’s multicultural history

 Sarajevo’s long and fascinating history of cultural and religious diversity is clearly visible.
-Someone told me Sarajevo is like an onion with layers that represent different era’s in the city’s history and I realized how true this is.
+Someone told me Sarajevo is like an onion with layers that represent different timeperiods and I realized how true this is.

-The heart of the city is the old town where you travel back to the Ottoman times.
+The heart of the city is the old town where you travel back to the Ottoman times with its narrow alleys and mosques.
 Then surrounding the old town is the beautiful architecture from the Austro-Hungarian empire and on the outskirts of the city the sober flats of Tito’s communist rule.

 Sarajevo’s lessons from the past